schmar00/semantic-search/README.md

 # semantic-search
 Searching a CSW (Geodata catalogue) by external keyword thesaurus (SKOS/RDF).
 A contribution to the project GeoERA (http://geoera.eu/).
 This website provides a semantic layer to search a Catalogue Webservice by keywords.
-This example is built to search the [https://www.geocat.ch/geonetwork/srv/eng/csw]geocat.ch CSW catalogue web service.
-For the search logic is used the [https://www.eionet.europa.eu/gemet/en/exports/rdf/latest]GEMET thesaurus hosted at the Geological Survey of Austria [http://resource.geolba.ac.at/PoolParty/sparql/keywords](Sparql endpoint).
+This example is built to search the geocat.ch (https://www.geocat.ch/geonetwork/srv/eng/csw) CSW catalogue web service.
+For the search logic is used the GEMET thesaurus (https://www.eionet.europa.eu/gemet/en/exports/rdf/latest) hosted at the Geological Survey of Austria (Sparql endpoint http://resource.geolba.ac.at/PoolParty/sparql/keywords).

 ## Deployment
 * This project is not ready to deploy by installation packages!